FalcoSuessgott/hashicorp-vault-playground/docs/csi.md

 vault   csi             2               2024-01-12 14:15:14.327992163 +0100 CET deployed        vault-0.27.0                    1.15.2
 ```

-Additionally, a Vault Kubernetes Auth Role bounded to the Namespace and the vai Service Account has been created:
+Additionally, a Vault Kubernetes Auth Role bounded to the Namespace and the default Service Account has been created:

 ```bash
 # https://localhost/ui/vault/access/minikube-cluster/item/role/csi